blippar/logspout-logstash/README.md

 # logspout-logstash

-A minimalistic adapter for github.com/gliderlabs/logspout to write to Logstash
+A minimalistic adapter for github.com/gliderlabs/logspout to write to Logstash.
+It also export some information about the Rancher environment it is running in if Rancher labels are available on the container as well as export all other Docker labels.

+All labels not prefixed by `io.rancher` will be included with the `.` separator replaced by a `_` to prevent error in Elastic.

 Follow the instructions in https://github.com/gliderlabs/logspout/tree/master/custom on how to build your own Logspout container with custom modules.
 Basically just copy the contents of the custom folder and include: